 The night brings rain – something we have almost entirely avoided until now by some miracle!
 Sri Lanka is in the middle of a drought and needs rain which is very unusual for this time of year, but never great on a ride.
 The intrepid go on a safari on a lake in Gal Oya National Park in the morning, seeing elephants that have swum onto islands among other things.
 They arrive back very late to the camp, which combined with a bill fiasco, leaves us little time to get to the south coast.
 We set off again in grey skies narrowly avoiding any downpours, lunching at Galapita Rocks – a beautiful river gorge and swiftly drive on.
 We reach the hotel but only after half an hour driving through the dark to Lagoon Paradise Hotel.
 Dinner is eaten to the sound of the sea.

-The final short day of the tour and the rain catches up with us.
+The final short day of the guided motorbike tour and the rain catches up with us.
 We ride to Galle as quickly as we can with a short break for tea and to rein in some who have taken a wrong turning.
 All arrive safely back to Wijaya for some afternoon beers before a big farewell dinner at Why House.
 The dinner is a great laugh and reflects the spirit of the tour.
 This has been one of the best motorcycle trips in Sri Lanka with a great crowd.